damianhakert/damianhakert.github.io/source/_posts/2016-04-05-shared-runners.markdown

 ```

 The above configuration says that the VM will be used only once, making your builds secure.
-We will always have 20 machines waiting to pick up a new builds.
+We will always have 20 machines waiting to pick up a new build.
 We use Digital Ocean 4GB machine in NYC2, with CoreOS Beta and Docker 1.9.1 installed.
 The runner is configured to use [Docker Hub Registry Mirror][docker-mirror] and [Distributed runners caching][docker-caching].